philkoch/nvim-config/README.md

 ## peek pre-install

-[deno](https://deno.land/) is required for the rendering markdown.
+[deno](https://deno.land/) is required for rendering markdown.
 Install it from the package repo of your distro.

 ## Improvements / Issues
 - [ ] Debug pytest file
-- [ ] see if poetry shell can be activated automatically when nvim is started
 - [ ] re-order dap-ui windows (variables top left, watches bottom left)
 - [ ] dap -- see if it's possible that not all buffers are changed to the current breakpoint
 - [ ] :h marks